 Our preparatory course recommendations are not prerequisites for admission, and we will review all applications regardless of prior coursework.
 However, competitive applicants are ready to succeed academically in our program.
 We strongly recommend that applicants complete all preparatory coursework prior to applying to the program, and within the last ten (10) years.
 Please note that coursework in progress or older than ten (10) years will not be considered during the review process.
 Coursework should be completed at the postsecondary level only; AP credit or coursework completed in high school does not fulfill our coursework recommendations and will not be considered during the review process.
+The program does not grant Advanced Placement.
 Coursework may be completed at the undergraduate or post-baccalaureate level or through graduate degree work, at any regionally accredited institution of higher education.
 While we prefer that recommended preparatory coursework be completed in person, we will consider coursework completed online in our review.

 Because preparatory coursework is strongly recommended but not required, we do not make exceptions or provide waivers for preparatory coursework.
 If a course does not meet the criteria described here (e.g., is a specialized psychology or statistics course, or was completed more than ten years ago), we will note the course but it will not satisfy our preparatory coursework recommendation.

 We strongly recommend that applicants complete the following coursework prior to applying: